rmcanany/SolidEdgeHousekeeper/README.md

 You can customize the list.
 Instructions to do so are in the file `interactive_edit_commands.txt` in the Housekeeper `Preferences` directory.
 It also shows how to find commands and their corresponding ID numbers.
 Hundreds of commands are available.
 It's worth checking out.
 Note, the file is created the first time you run Housekeeper.
 It won't be there prior to that.

+**Rules for Interactive Editing**

-Some rules for interactive editing apply.
+Some rules for this command apply.
 It is important to leave Solid Edge in the state you found it when the file was opened.
 For example, if you open another file, such as a drawing, you need to close it.
 If you add or modify a feature, you need to click Finish.
 If you used the `Start command` option, you need to close any dialog opened in the process.

 Also, do not `Close` or `Save As` the file being processed.
 Housekeeper maintains a `reference` to the file.
 Those two commands cause the reference to be lost, resulting in an error.